Big Petit Gauke Island

 - A+ Location - Between Savannah and Tybee Island

 The story of Big and Little Petit Gauke (pronounced Petty Go) Islands began in 1733.
 That's the year General James Oglethorpe sailed the good ship "Anne" to a high bluff along the Savannah River, which you pass when boating to the islands, and settled the 13th and final American colony named "Georgia" after England's King George II.
-Savannah became its' first city.
-Often referred to as "The Hostess City of the South'', Savannah is the oldest city in Georgia and has a long colorful history that attracts millions of tourist each year.
+Savannah became its first city.
+Often referred to as "The Hostess City of the South,'' Savannah is the oldest city in Georgia and has a long colorful history that attracts millions of tourists each year.
 Savannah became a strategic port city in both the American Revolution and the American Civil War.
 With rich soil and a favorable climate, it became home to cotton and rice fields as plantations and slavery became highly profitable systems.
 With the discovery of the cotton gin on a local plantation, Savannah began to rival even Charleston as a commercial port.

-From cobblestone streets to some of the most unique Antebellum architecture of the the South, Savannah is an old beauty that has aged with grace.
+From cobblestone streets to some of the most unique Antebellum architecture of the South, Savannah is an old beauty that has aged with grace.
 In fact, during the Civil War, Savannah was spared from the fires set by the Union soldiers throughout the Southeast.
 The city was offered by Union General William Sherman as a Christmas present to President Abraham Lincoln.
 Sherman was so impressed by the sheer beauty of the city that he could not destroy it.
 Coastal Georgia has such a rich presence of American history that it's almost impossible not to fall in love with the area.

 The views of the tranquil salt marshes as the grasses sway in the breeze are so peaceful and relaxing.
 Once you step foot on the island, you seem to step back in time.
 Take the kids on a scavenger hunt to find an abundant amount of arrowheads and artifacts that support the rich Native American Heritage.
 If you like to bird hunt, the duck and marsh hen hunting will keep any outdoorsman occupied!
 There is a plethora of wild habitat to hunt on the island and the fishing is absolutely spectacular.
-The brackish creeks and rivers provide great reds, trout and flounder fishing.
+The brackish creeks and rivers provide great red fish, trout and flounder fishing.
 If off-shore fishing is a passion, you are just minutes from the Intracoastal Waterway and can be out on the Atlantic Ocean in no time.